Michael Harris II Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 28th in the league with a collective 7.9 strikeouts per nine innings.

-- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.81).
+- The Guardians' 3.81 team ERA ranks sixth across all MLB pitching staffs.

-- Guardians pitchers combine to surrender 81 home runs (one per game), the second-fewest in the league.
+- Guardians pitchers combine to allow the fourth-fewest home runs in baseball (84 total, one per game).

-- The Guardians will look to Williams (0-0) in his third start this season.

-- The righty last pitched on Wednesday against the Kansas City Royals, when he went seven scoreless innings while giving up one hit.
+- In his last outing on Thursday against the Kansas City Royals, the righty tossed six scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.